10yard/dkafe/readme.md

 If you are not up for the challenge then it is possible to adjust things and have all machines unlocked and set to free play.
 Pauline will love it when you beat all of the machines though.

 ![DKAFE awards](https://github.com/10yard/dkafe/blob/master/artwork/snaps/awards.png)

 ## Automatically generated roms

 DKAFE comes with a default frontend built from various patches of the original **dkong.zip** (US Set 1) arcade rom.
+Not all of the roms feature in the default frontend though.
+I have purposely left out some of the crumbier hacks e.g. dkong2m, dkongnad, dkongpac.

-The patch files are included with the software in the patch folder.
+All patch files are included with the software in the patch folder.

-The original Donkey Kong rom is not provided with the software and must be obtained and placed into the dkafe/roms folder as dkong.zip.
+The original Donkey Kong rom is not provided with the software and must be obtained and placed into the **dkafe/roms** folder as dkong.zip.

+#### By Jon Wilson (me)
+ - DK Who and the Daleks (dkongwho)
+ - Donkey Kong Lava Panic (dkonglava)
+ - DK Last Man Standing (dkonglastman)

 #### By Paul Goes - https://donkeykonghacks.net/
  - Donkey Kong Crazy Barrels Edition (dkongcb)